manicprone/joint-kit/README.md

 ## Generating Models

-Keeping in the spirit of flexibility, you can continue defining the model definitions using your service implementation, or you can dynamically generate them by providing a "model config".
+Maintaining the spirit of flexibility, you can continue defining the model definitions using your service implementation, or you can dynamically generate them by providing a "model config".
 Or, you can do both.

+<span>---</span>

-Joint supports a JSON syntax for defining your Models, so you don't need to manually define or register the model hook using the service directly (i.e. Bookshelf).
+The Joint Library supports a JSON syntax for defining your Models, so you don't need to manually define or register the model hook using the service directly (i.e. Bookshelf).

 Any existing models registered to your service instance will be mixed-in with those